mthurber82/readme_generator/README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at something.
-You can find more of my work at [something](https://github.com/something/).
+If you have any questions about the repo, open an issue or contact me directly at mthurber.
+You can find more of my work at [mthurber](https://github.com/mthurber/).